Version Date: February 8, 2021

 Notices to Twingate must be sent to Twingate Inc. at 541 Jefferson Ave, Suite 100, Redwood City, CA 94063, USA, marked to the attention of the Legal Department, with a copy emailed to email@example.com.
 Email is insufficient for providing non-routine legal notices such as indemnification claims, breach notices, and termination notices (“Non-Routine Notices”) to Twingate.

-Notices to you may be sent to the email address associated with your designated primary Admin Account for the relevant Service.
-You may grant approvals, permission, extensions and consents by email.
-You consent to receiving certain electronic communications from us in connection with your use of the Services.
-You agree that any notices or other communications sent to you electronically will satisfy any legal notice requirements.
-Billing-related notices (including notices of overdue payments) may be sent to the relevant billing contact designated by you.
+Notices to Customer may be sent to the email address associated with Customer’s designated primary Admin Account for the relevant Service.
+Customer may grant approvals, permission, waiver, extensions and consents by email.
+Customer consents to receiving certain electronic communications from Twingate in connection with Customer’s use of the Services.
+Customer agrees that any notices or other communications sent to Customer electronically will satisfy any legal notice requirements.
+Billing-related notices (including notices of overdue payments) may be sent to the relevant billing contact designated by Customer.
 Notices to Users may be sent to the email address associated with that User’s account.
-You and your Users must keep contact details associated with your User accounts and billing contacts current and accurate, and you will notify Twingate in writing of any changes to such details.
+Customer and Users must keep contact details associated with User accounts and billing contacts current and accurate, and Customer will notify Twingate in writing of any changes to such details.

-15.9.
+14.9.
 Precedence.
-In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) the applicable Order Form, (2) this Agreement, and (3) other documentation.
+In the event of any conflict or inconsistency among the following documents, the order of precedence shall be: (1) the applicable Order Form, and (2) the remainder of this Agreement.
 This Customer Agreement does not apply to the parties if the parties have entered into a separate agreement that expressly excludes the applicability of these online terms.

-15.14.
+14.14.
 Waiver.
-A party’s failure or delay to enforce a provision under this Agreement is not a waiver of its right to do later.
-Any waiver by Twingate of any provision of this Agreement will be effective only if in writing and signed by Twingate.
+A party’s failure or delay to enforce a provision under this Agreement is not a waiver of its right to do so later.
+Any waiver of any provision of this Agreement will be effective only if in writing and, in the case of a waiver by Twingate, signed by Twingate.
 Any cause of action arising out of or related to the Services by the Customer against Twingate must commence within 1 year after the cause of action accrues.